shariq1989/cookbook/content/recipe/serrano_crema.md

 The use of serrano chili may be too hot for some.
 If you're looking for a milder sauce, use jalapenos instead.

 #### What other ingredients could I add to the crema?
-Avocado would make for a creamy addition to the crema; you could even rename it avocado serrano crema.
+Avocado would make for a creamy addition to the crema; you could even call it avocado serrano crema.

 ----
 I hope you enjoy this recipe for spicy serrano crema.
 If you try it, be sure to let us know what you think!